gateweaver/gateweaver/docs/docs/configuration/policies/rate-limit.md

 sidebar_position: 2
 ---

-# Rate Limiting
+# Rate Limit

-The Rate Limiting policy allows you to control the rate at which requests to your gateway can be made, preventing abuse and ensuring fair use of resources.
+The Rate limit policy allows you to control the rate at which requests to your gateway can be made, preventing abuse and ensuring fair use of resources.

 ## Configuration Options